Getting started

 The search will always be performed on the current time range selection in the threads view, as indicated in the bottom-left corner of the popup.
 If needed, the search operation can be further restricted to certain threads by clicking on the Threads panel:

 In the thread selection UI, threads are automatically grouped on thread name.
 Both single threads and thread groups can be selected by clicking on them, and then pressing 'Apply'.
 It is also possible to multi-select threads by holding CTRL and clicking on the threads and/or thread groups that you want to select.
 To quick-select a thread or group of threads, double-click the item, and it will apply the selection immediately.
+If your session contains multiple processes, the thread selection UI will display a checkbox that allows you to group threads by process, which will change the thread hierarchy so that the threads are separated by process at the root level:

 To start searching, press "Search".
 Each instance that was found in the Threads view will be highlighted: